 Restoril is the brand name for temazepam, a benzodiazepine medication prescribed to treat insomnia.
 Other benzodiazepines, like Valium, Klonopin, and Xanax, are famously prescribed as treatments for panic attacks or as needed for anxiety disorders.
 They are not often prescribed to treat insomnia, but Restoril was designed and marketed specifically for this condition.

-Like other benzodiazepines, Temazepam is only for short-term treatment.
+Like other benzodiazepines, Restoril is only for short-term treatment.
 The body develops a physical dependence on, and tolerance to, benzodiazepine drugs in about two weeks, so it is important for physicians to prescribe these medications for short-term or as-needed treatments rather than long-term management of brain chemistry.
-Temazepam is prescribed for between seven and 10 days, depending on how long it takes for acute insomnia symptoms to go away.
+Restoril is prescribed for between seven and 10 days, depending on how long it takes for acute insomnia symptoms to go away.

-How Temazepam Withdrawal Works
+How Restoril Works

 Restoril and other benzodiazepines act on the brain’s gamma-Aminobutyric acid (GABA) receptors.
 When there is not enough GABA neurotransmitter in the brain, neurons fire rapidly, leading to increased anxiety, panic attacks, and trouble sleeping.
 In extreme circumstances, low GABA can lead to seizures, but there are different medical approaches for epilepsy and other seizure disorders that no longer require just benzodiazepine treatment.
-Benzodiazepines like Temazepam bind to GABA receptors, allowing more bioavailability of the GABA neurotransmitter, and creating a sense of calmness, relaxation, and sleepiness (for some people).
+Benzodiazepines like Restoril bind to GABA receptors, allowing more bioavailability of the GABA neurotransmitter, and creating a sense of calmness, relaxation, and sleepiness (for some people).

 This insomnia medication does not cause you to fall asleep, but it creates the conditions in which you can relax enough to sleep.
 Although it is only prescribed for about a week, some people may feel like they need to take Restoril for a longer period because they are worried their insomnia will return.
 Rebound anxiety and insomnia are two of the symptoms associated with Restoril withdrawal.